smogon/pokemon-showdown/mods/gennext/README.md

   It doubles its SpA, SpD, and Spe, and changes its type to the type of its Hidden Power.

-- Bug/Flying Quiver Dancers get an item named GossamerWing (select "Stick" in the teambuilder).
-It negates the Flying weaknesses (take half damage from Rock, Ice, and Electric moves, and SR), and adds +1 SpA back to Quiver Dance.

 - Weather-inducing abilities now last for only 5 turns (or 8 with the right item).
 Weather moves have +1 priority.